briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 ### Initramfs

 [Initramfs] contains all files necessary during the early boot process before the root file system is mounted.
-[Mkinitcpio] is the default way to create the [initramfs] in Arch Linux.
 It is important that your [initramfs] is configured correctly to ensure the system can complete the boot process.
-For our case, we need to ensure that the appropriate [hooks] are set in `/etc/mkinitcpio.conf` in the correct order.
-In particular:
+In Arch Linux, [mkinitcpio] is the default way to create the [initramfs].
+In our case, we need to ensure that the appropriate [hooks] are set in `/etc/mkinitcpio.conf`:

 -   [`lvm2` and `encrypt` hooks]
 -   [`resume` hook]